nodejs/node/doc/api/path.markdown

     Stability: 2 - Stable

 This module contains utilities for handling and transforming file paths.
-Almost all these methods perform only string transformations.
 The file system is not consulted to check whether paths are valid.

 Use `require('path')` to use this module.
 The following methods are provided:

-## path.basename(p[, ext])
+## path.basename(path[, ext])

-Return the last portion of a path.
-Similar to the Unix `basename` command.
+Return the last portion of a path, similar to the Unix `basename` command.

-Example:
+`path` must be a string. `ext`, if given, must also be a string.

+Examples:

 ```js
 path.basename('/foo/bar/baz/asdf/quux.html')